J0bbie/webIllu-AffyNormalization/README.md

 The general process-flow of this interface is designed as thus:

-The user has to create a new “study” or select an exist “study”.
+The user has to create a new “study” or select an existing “study”.
 This study is used to keep track of the samples included in the study and all the operations performed on this study, alongside all the files that have been uploaded/outputted.

 When the user has selected a study, samples can be added to this specific study.
 The samples are defined as the experimental samples performed on the (gene-expression) microarray.
 These samples can be supplied with additional information such as which compound is used, type of sample (positive control / negative control / sample etc.) and all other relevant information to the study such as the NOEL / NOAEL / LD50, RNA concentration etc. This is a modular design and has no limit to the amount of information is supplied per sample.
 The uploaded samples can be viewed and modified using the web-interface.